zzaimeche/saltwikiclone/Test-Suite-for-Salt.md

 * Add its full filename to the [`$SUITE/etc/progression`](https://github.com/isbm/salt-tester/blob/master/etc/progression) file.
 You can always comment it out, to disable the test while working on it.
 * Write or call an integration test.
 It depends what you are doing and most of the time you likely want to run a particular command on the minion and check its result.

-### Adding Unit Tests
+### Adding a Unit Test

-There are four main issues with the Salt Unit Tests:
+First of all, there are four main issues with the Salt Unit Tests:

 * Far not everything is covered with them.
 * Not everything is needed and not everything will pass through.
 For example, ZFS, ZPool, Cassandra, MacOS related tests etc.